Protocol

 Optional Fields:

-• NAME: Human-readable server name
+• HUMAN_READABLE_NAME: Human-readable server name

 • HOMEPAGE: URL to project homepage